jumboduck/CV-Builder/README.md

 ### Reset

-A reset button at the bottom of the page enables the user to reset the CV's content and themes to their default values, and to clear the local storage.
-The user has to confirm the reset in a modal window before the content is set back to default.
+A reset button at the bottom of the page enables the user to reset the CV's content and theme to their default values.
+I also clears the local storage.
+The user has to confirm the reset in a modal window before the content is reset.

 ### Responsive Design